telerik/reporting-docs/knowledge-base/how-to-fix-axe-errors-for-html5-viewer.md

 ## Description
-[Axe web accessibility testing tool](https://www.deque.com/axe/) might report violations and warnings releated to HTML5 Report Viewer and the content of the report.
+[Axe web accessibility testing tool](https://www.deque.com/axe/) might report violations and warnings related to HTML5 Report Viewer and the content of the report.

 When providing accessibility for the report viewer we were guided by [Section 508 of the Rehabilitation Act](http://www.section508.gov/), [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/), and the standards set by [WAI-ARIA](https://www.w3.org/TR/wai-aria-practices/).
 The implemented approach was tested using [Microsoft Narrator](https://en.wikipedia.org/wiki/Microsoft_Narrator) and [JAWS](https://www.freedomscientific.com/products/software/jaws/) screen readers.

-As there is no common stardard for implementing the accessibility for web applications some of the accessibility testing tools might have additional guidelinies for implementing accessibility which are not respected by HTML5 Report Viewer.
+As there is no specific stardard for implementing the accessibility for web applications some of the accessibility testing tools might have additional guidelines for implementing accessibility which are not respected by HTML5 Report Viewer.

 ## Error Messages

+Most frequent error messages you might see when analyzing the report viewer with Axe are:

 Elements should not have tabindex greater than zero